donat-konan33/concealed-object-detection/README.md

 ## Improvements
 To reduce computation time while preserving prediction accuracy, consider the following strategies:
 - Utilize GPU resources, such as those available through Google Colab, to accelerate training.
-- Apply optimization methods like image size or dimensionality reduction (e.g., using Principal Component Analysis, PCA).
+- Apply optimization methods like image size or dimensionality reduction (e.g., using Principal Component Analysis, PCA as show in this relevant [article](https://www.mdpi.com/1424-8220/21/4/1186))
+- Extract features to focus on relevant elements without noises
 - Restrict transfer learning to the convolutional layers of the YOLO architecture.

 ## Contributing